dreamcatcher-tech/network/Inbox/2023-12-29 1229 noschema databases.md

 ## Benefits
 Validation logic becomes much simpler to implement, since the ai handles it.
 May need a form equivalent of an AI - so long as you can access the AI service, it will always be more helpful - forms were only because of machine limitations anyway, so we can probably do away with them, finally.
+Huge savings in UI complexity since we are view only - no more forms for editing, complex partially saved states, painful concurrent updates in multiuser environments.

 # Example